puppetlabs/puppet-strings/README.md

 * Under the `@example` tag, indented two spaces, the usage example code.
 * Two `@param` tags, with the name of the parameter first, followed by a string describing the parameter's purpose.

-Puppet Strings automatically documents information such as data types, default values.
-[TODO: we should be specific; what else?].
+Puppet Strings automatically documents information such as data types, default values, the namevar, and the return value type for functions.

 Defined types are documented in exactly the same way as classes: